raspberrypilearning/lego-plotter/en/step_2.md

 --- task ---

-Now use the `randint` function to create a random value between a range (in this case, -180 to 180) and store it in a variable called `sensor_data`:
+Now use the `randint` function to create a random value between a range (in this case, -180 to 180) and store it in a variable called `new_angle`:

 --- code ---
 ---